 - 1. Select a timesheet using Time Tracking > My Timesheets. - 2.
 Add a new entry to the timesheet by clicking Add Entry.
 The New Timesheet Entry dialog displays. - 3.
 Enter a date and time for the timesheet entry. - 4.
-Select the Service Desk Ticket work type (page 128) option. - 5.
+Select the Service Desk Ticket work type (page 127) option. - 5.
 Select the Service Desk definition. - 6.
 Optionally select a Status Filter to limit the list of tickets displayed in the Ticket drop-down list.display. - 7.
-Select either: - Show All Tickets - > Show My Tickets - 8.
+Select either: - > Show All Tickets - > Show My Tickets - 8.
 Select a Ticket. - The following fields display only if the Service Billing is installed and integrated with Service Desk.
 See Creating Billing Entries using Service Desk (page 14). - Work Order Display only.
 Displays only if a work order is associated with the ticket on the General tab of the ticket editor. - ➤ Work Order Item The work order line to associate with the hours worked.
-Displays only if a work order is associated with the ticket on the General (page 22) tab of the ticket editor. - ➤ Activity Type Labor entries are grouped by activity type to analyze the cost and revenue of labor.
+Displays only if a work order is associated with the ticket on the General (page 22) tab of the ticket editor. - Activity Type Labor entries are grouped by activity type to analyze the cost and revenue of labor.
 The classification of activity types typically reflects the accounting requirements of a company.
 Labor entries are classified by both activity type and resource type (page 127).
-Not editable if a detailed work order is selected. - ➤ Resource Type A resource type specifies a skill, material or cost and sets a default rate for a billable labor item or entry.
+Not editable if a detailed work order is selected. - Resource Type A resource type sets a default rate for a billable labor item or entry.
 Typically a resource type represents a skill performed by a staff member.
-A billing rate and standard cost is defined for each skill required to perform the service.
+A billing rate and standard cost is defined for each resource type required to perform the service.
 The rate can be overridden when selected.
-Because the labor performed to deliver a service sometimes requires incidental charges for materials and costs, resource types can also be classified as either material or cost.
-For example, extra cabling or overnight shipping might be included as additional, billable labor entries, because they are required to deliver the service of installing a server.
 The classification of resource types typically reflects the production requirements of a company.
 Labor entries are classified by both resource type and by activity type.
 Not editable if a detailed work order is selected. - > Rate The default billing rate for the selected resource type.
-Display only.

-- Override Rate A manually entered rate that overrides the default billing rate for a selected resource type.
+Display only. - Override Rate A manually entered rate that overrides the default billing rate for a selected resource type.
 Does not display if a detailed work order is selected. - > Show Note on Invoice If checked, the note is displayed on the printed invoice. - 10.
 Select a Task.
 This field only displays if Tasks (page 14) are enabled for the service desk. - 11.
 Optionally add a Note. - 12.
-Optionally make the note a Hidden Note in the ticket. - 13.
-Billable If checked, the entry is billable.
+Optionally make the note a Hidden Note in the ticket.

+- 13.Billable If checked, the entry is billable.
 If Service Billing is not installed, the Billable checkbox is for reference purposes only.
 If Service Billing is installed the entry is forwarded to Service Billing.
-If timesheets require approval, the timesheet containing this entry must be approved before the entry is forwarded to Service Billing. - 14.
-Click Save to close this dialog.
+If timesheets require approval, the timesheet containing this entry must be approved before the entry is forwarded to Service Billing. - 14.Click Save to close this dialog.
 The new entry displays in the timesheet. - 15.
 Click Save to save your changes to the timesheet.